-The social rented sector relates to housing provided at an affordable rent and usually managed by a Registered Social Landlord (RSL) such as a housing association or housing co-operative or a local housing authority or other housing body.
+The social rented sector relates to housing provided at an affordable rent and usually managed by a Registered Social Landlord (RSL) such as a Housing Association, Housing Co-operative, local housing authority or other housing body.
 In some cases the RSL is the developer.
 This is where an RSL has purchased or been gifted a plot of land and then houses or flats are constructed by the RSL using funding from the government.
 Once constructed the houses or flats would be owned and managed by the RSL.

-Alternatively, the developer constructs the units and then transfers them to the RSL or local housing authority.
-The RSL or local housing authority will then own and manage the units and will allocate them to people in housing need in accordance with its allocations policy.
+Alternatively, the developer constructs the units and then transfers them to the RSL.
+The RSL will then own and manage the units and will allocate them to people in housing need in accordance with its allocations policy.
 This option often results in a quick planning decision as a planning condition can be used to secure the affordable housing rather than using a legal agreement.
 It is recognised that social rented is not always the best method of delivery and in some areas of the park the demand for social rented has been met yet there is still a need to delivery affordable housing for sale (see options below on shared equity and discounted sale).